-To share her experience of miscarriage and to help us all raise awareness of grief and loss, a special and brave patient has wrote her experience of her miscarriage and loss of her Wee One so that we all may become more sensitive to those who have lost their loved ones.
-A day like today is only too fitting for a dialogue to continue and expand on these issues, and to realize that none of us are alone in grief and loss.
+To share her experience of miscarriage and to help us all raise awareness of grief and loss, a special patient wrote her experience of her miscarriage called the Wee One so that we all may become more sensitive to those who have lost a child or pregnancy.

-I’m sure however, most of you would like to know how you can help more than just lighting a candle.
 Sometimes knowing what to say and how to be a comfort to a friend or family member who has lost during pregnancy or shortly following birth may be difficult, and perhaps you are afraid to say the wrong things?
 PILARI, or the Pregnancy and Infant Loss Awareness Research and Information Foundation, has wonderful resources to help you understand and the right things to say.
 Showing your non-judgmental love and support regardless is a wonderful first step.
-Take a look at their resources!

 That’s pretty much it.
 They will heal as they know they are meant to.